senzee1984/InflativeLoading/README.md

 ## Best Use Cases
-Because InflativeLoading is in its early stage, not every exe is supported well
+Because InflativeLoading is in its early stage, not every exe is supported well.

 :white_check_mark: Native console program that does not rely on arguments, like custom C programs